 SaxoChiLD is an interdisciplinary regional network of clinicians and scientists committed to translational research on emerging challenges for child health and development.
-Its core participating institutions include the two neighboring Saxonian universities, Leipzig University (UL) and Technische Universität Dresden (TUD), the Helmholtz Centre for Environmental Research (UFZ), the Helmholtz Institute for Metabolic, Obesity and Vascular Research (HI-MAG), the Max Planck Institute for Evolutionary Anthropology (MPI-EVA), and the Robert Koch Institute (RKI).
+Its core participating institutions include the two neighboring Saxonian universities, the Leipzig University (UL) and the Technische Universität Dresden (TUD), the Helmholtz Centre for Environmental Research (UFZ), the Helmholtz Institute for Metabolic, Obesity and Vascular Research (HI-MAG), the Max Planck Institute for Evolutionary Anthropology (MPI-EVA), and the Robert Koch Institute (RKI).

 Leipzig University is the 2nd oldest university in Germany.
 “Sustainable Principles for Life and Health” is one of UL´s three strategic research fields.
 Therein, the profile area “Modern Diseases” is dedicated to the impact of civilization on the emergence of disease.
 It is consolidated through numerous externally funded projects with particularly strong contributions from the fields of biomedicine, environmental research, and child development.
 Likewise, „Civilization Diseases“ is one of the four strategic research fields of University Leipzig Medical Faculty.
 In this line, a major research project of the University Leipzig is LIFE – the Leipzig Research Centre for Civilization Diseases, which is tracing the causes of civilization diseases in children (LIFE Child) and adults (LIFE Adult).